Let Them Eat Gluten Free Cake

 Instructions

-• Once sugar has dissolved, clip on candy thermometer and cook, stirring slowly, until mixture reaches 238 degrees (about 10-15 minutes).
+• Increase heat to medium, clip on candy thermometer, and cook, stirring slowly, until mixture reaches 238 degrees (about 10-15 minutes).

-• Remove from heat and add half the peanut butter, the butter, and vanilla, but DO NOT STIR.
-Let saucepan sit until bottom and sides of pan is only slightly warm and not hot.
+• Remove from the heat and carefully add half the peanut butter, the butter, and the vanilla on top of the sugar mixture, but DO NOT STIR.
+Let the saucepan sit until the temperature drops to about 140°F. The bottom and sides of the pan will be warm to the touch, but not hot.

-• Begin beating mixture with a wooden spoon until smooth and mixture loses its gloss and begins to set up.
+• Begin beating the mixture with a wooden spoon or rubber spatula until smooth and the mixture loses its gloss and begins to thicken.

-• Immediately dump mixture onto large piece of waxed paper or parchment paper.
-Spread one side with remaining peanut butter and then lift other side up and over the peanut butter side.
+• Quickly dump the mixture onto a large piece of wax paper or parchment paper and spread to about ½-inch thick.
+Spread one side with remaining peanut butter and then lift the other side up and over the peanut butter side, to make a peanut butter fudge sandwich of sorts 😋

 Keyword fudge, peanut butter